PeterFa/PyTradeLib/doc/googleappengine.rst

 Note that this command requires 3 important things:

- * The instrument's symbol for the bars that you're about to upload.
+ * The symbol's symbol for the bars that you're about to upload.
  * The url for your application's remote api.
  * The cvs files that you want to upload